Roll20/roll20-character-sheets/Fading Suns v2.75/README.md

 - [TBC] use short names for characteristics in weapon/psi/theurgy tables to save up on space

-- after the next pull request, replace the snazzy d10 image from the Ambition_Avarice sheet with own, to avoid dependency to another sheet

 - ability for users to report a bug found in the sheet

-- Initiative roll query - translations from English

 - Weapons & armors property checkboxes (Shock, Laser, Plasma, etc..) & replace d6rolls with proper damage/armor rolls showing shield-piercing vs normal damage, etc.